SimonLSchlee/zig15game/README.md

 A [zig](https://ziglang.org/download/) 15 puzzle game based on [15 puzzle game](https://ziggit.dev/t/15-puzzle-game/4350) by Chris Boesch,
 changed from a console/terminal implementation to a [raylib](https://www.raylib.com/) implementation.

 Added simple raylib gui and sound effects.
-If you are a vim user (or want to train vim motions) play with hjkl, otherwise use wasd or arrow keys!
+If you are a vim user (or want to train vim keys) play with hjkl, otherwise use wasd or arrow keys!

 ## install
 ```bash